thomasebsmith/recipes/README.md

 It was originally created by Thomas Smith.

 ## Prerequisites
-- A recent, stable Rust toolchain
+- A recent nightly Rust toolchain
 - sqlite3 (to initialize the database)

 ## Quick Start